-Colorectal cancer affects about 1 in 20 people in developed countries.
+Colorectal cancer affects about 1 in 20 people in high-income countries.
 Most patients (about two thirds) have curable disease.
-Follow-up after curative treatment usually means visits to the doctor as well as having some tests.
+Follow-up after surgical resection +/- chemotherapy treatment usually means visits to the doctor as well as having some tests.
 Many people believe that follow-up saves lives, but we are not sure how often the patient should see the doctor and what tests they should have, and when.

 Why is it important?